AlizadeAlireza/mySQL_education/README.md

     - ALTER TABLE <table name>
       ADD CONSTRAINT fk_(column)  ---> in here fk_customer_id ---> it's just a name that we want to use FOREIGN KEY(column) REFERENCES <table>

+# JOINS

+joins is a clause is used to combine rows from two or more tables based on a related column.

+## INNER JOIN

+    - SELECT *
+      FROM <column1> INNER JOIN <column2>
+      ON column1.fk = column2.pk